Russia says COVID-19 vaccine is 92% effective on early data

 Russian officials announced advanced studies among 40,000 volunteers two weeks after it received government approval.
 On Wednesday, Russia’s Direct Investment Fund that bankrolled the effort announced that an analysis of the early data of the study showed that the vaccine “had an efficacy rate of 92%.”

 The interim analysis looked at 20 confirmed coronavirus infections registered so far among over 16,000 volunteers who received both of the two shots of either the vaccine or the placebo, the Fund’s statement said.
-Another 20,000 trial participants have so far received just one shot.
+More than 20,000 trial participants have so far received just one shot.

 Some outside experts deemed the results of the interim analysis promising and consistent with what the studies of the Pfizer vaccine showed, but questioned the timing of its release.